You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

-Adding Z-Wave to a switched receptacle smart brings more convenience and energy efficiency to your home.
+Adding Z-Wave to a switched receptacle brings more convenience and energy efficiency to your home.
 It allows for remote control and automation of any devices you have plugged into the receptacle.

 Consider a living room lamp plugged into the outlet.
 If you make the installation smart, you can turn the lamp on or off using your smartphone or through voice commands with a smart home assistant, eliminating the need to manually operate the wall switch.
 Additionally, integrating smart functionality allows for automated schedules and routines, like programming the lamp to turn on at sunset and off at bedtime, enhancing home security and saving energy.